 About the Project

-Kaiser Permanente’s San Diego Medical Center is one of the most patient-friendly, technologically-enhanced and energy-efficient full-service hospitals in the world.
+The Kaiser Permanente San Diego Medical Center is one of the most patient-friendly, technologically-enhanced and energy-efficient full-service hospitals in the world.
 A fully integrated approach to project planning, design, construction and commissioning enabled the hospital to begin treating patients six months before the scheduled completion date.
-LEED for Healthcare Platinum Certified, it is the first hospital in California, the second in the U.S., and the third in the world to achieve this designation.
-It is also the first hospital in the U.S. to utilize 100% LED lighting and active chilled beam technology, two of the many innovative strategies that resulted in a 30% increase in energy efficiency over previously designed Kaiser Template hospitals.
+This campus includes the first hospital in California, the second in the U.S. and the third in the world to achieve LEED for Healthcare Platinum.
+It is also the first hospital in the U.S. to utilize 100% LED lighting and active chilled beam technology—two of the many innovative strategies that resulted in a 30% increase in energy efficiency over previously designed Kaiser Permanente template hospitals.

-The new campus includes a 565,000-SF hospital with 321 beds that incorporates many ideas from Kaiser Permanente’s Small Hospital, Big Idea worldwide design competition.
-The hospital includes 10 operating rooms plus two shelled ORs; two procedure rooms; five interventional radiology/catheterization lab rooms; an emergency department with 39 treatment rooms; a 10-room imaging unit; maternal/child health services with 12 labor/delivery/recovery/postpartum (LDRP) beds, 33 postpartum and 15 antepartum beds; 40 intensive care beds; a 29-bed neonatal intensive care unit (NICU); a 24-bed pediatrics unit; and 168 medical surgical beds, along with central sterile, nutrition, laboratory, pharmacy and other support services.
+The new campus includes a hospital with 321 beds that incorporates many ideas from Kaiser Permanente’s Small Hospital, Big Idea worldwide design competition.
+The hospital includes 10 operating rooms plus two shelled operating rooms, two procedure rooms, five interventional radiology/catheterization lab rooms, an emergency department with 39 treatment rooms and a 10-room imaging unit.
+Other services include maternal/child health, labor/delivery/recovery/postpartum, an intensive care unit, a pediatrics unit, medical-surgical, central sterile, nutrition, laboratory and pharmacy.